Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2IntegrationRuntimeNodeIp.md

 ```

 ## DESCRIPTION
-The Get-AzureRmDataFactoryV2IntegrationRuntimeNodeIp cmdlet gets the IP address of self-hosted integration runtime node.
+The Get-AzureRmDataFactoryV2IntegrationRuntimeNodeIp cmdlet gets the IP address of a self-hosted integration runtime node.

 ## EXAMPLES